 Renew Your Passport Even if You Do Not Plan to Travel

 You never know when the travel bug might hit you or you might win the lottery and who has time to be waiting around 60 days to get a passport after you have hit the mega millions?
-It’s always good to just know your passport is valid.

-Also, a passport is an official proof of citizenship, and a great backup should you ever lose your driver’s license.
-I just lost my drivers license two weeks ago flying to MN and I was able to use my passport as ID and had I not had a passport I would not have been able to fly.
+I just lost my driver’s license two weeks ago flying to MN and I was able to use my passport as an ID and had I not had a passport I would not have been able to fly.

 The Renewal Process for Children

-“Remember the requirements for children are more stringent and the renewal process can be time-intensive for minors under 16, with additional steps and materials required, including the child’s social security number and a DS-3053 Form that serves as a statement of consent from the minor’s parents.
+Additional steps and materials required, including the child’s social security number and a DS-3053 Form that serves as a statement of consent from the minor’s parents.

-Additionally, for those under 16, passport applications and renewals must be submitted in person.
 Keep in mind that passports for younger travelers are only valid for five years, so it’s important to budget enough time to get renewed before your next international trip with the kiddos.

 TSA PreCheck: What’s The Cost and Do I Really Need It?

-Now that you have your passport and you have started to knock destinations off of your bucket list one by one you know going through airport security can be a pain in the you know what! l am going to discuss the ins and outs of the TSA Precheck program and what it really means for you as a seasoned traveler.
+Now that you have your passport and you have started to knock destinations off of your bucket list one by one you know going through airport security can be a pain in you know what!

 What Is the TSA?

-TSA’s main function is air travel security, which includes the administration of the screening process at airports.
 Additional security measures including canine units and Federal Air Marshals are also employed by the TSA at airports.

 What Is TSA PreCheck?